hemjyoti/hemjyoti.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year PhD student working at the [Robotics Systems Lab](https://www.acin.tuwien.ac.at/en/robotic-systems-lab/) of the Vienna University of Technology.
+I am a second year PhD student working at the [Robotics Systems Lab](https://www.acin.tuwien.ac.at/en/robotic-systems-lab/), working under the supervision of [Prof. Christian Ott](https://www.acin.tuwien.ac.at/en/staff/cott/).
 My work focuses on developing controllers for suspended aerial robotic systems.
 My primary goal is utilizing underactuated aerial systems for task-prioritiation tasks such as physical aerial interaction with an unknown environment.
+I am also interested in applying data-driven techniques to augment model-based whole body controllers (WBC), while guranteeing the passivity of the complete system.
 Previously, I completed a MSc in Aerospace Engineering at the Delft University of technology, with a focus on control and simulation.

 A data-driven personal website
 ======